 As we continue to think through the possibility of a fall while hanging lights, it becomes evident that the height at which you fall is important.
 Falling from a step stool and falling from the second story of a house present different risk factors.
 There are two types of fall injuries: falls to the same level and falls to a different level.
 In 2018, there were 320 falls to a lower level out of 1,008 construction fatalities.
 That’s nearly one per day just within the construction industry.
-Whether you’re investigating a fall at your job site or a fall while hanging your holiday decorations, you can reduce the risk of a fall ever occurring by using the Cause Mapping method.
+Whether you’re investigating a fall at your job site or a fall while hanging your holiday decorations, you can reduce the risk of a fall ever occurring by investigating using Cause Mapping.

 Building a Troubleshooting Guide for Falls